-“People have a right to know the truth, you know,” she said, jerking me along like I was a wagon full of water.
-She was headed for the fire.
+“People have a right to know the truth, you know,” she said, jerking me along like I was a wagon full of water and she was headed for the fire.

 “But why do we need tickets?
-You know I don’t have an arm,” I said, looking back at old Mayor Wainwright, dabbing his forehead and laughing with the townsfolk.
+You know I don’t have an arm,” I said, looking back at old Mayor Wainwright, dabbing his forehead and laughing, having a time over there.
 Mom stepped forward to the small window.
 That’s when I heard a familiar voice.

 “Yo, Marcus.”
-I turned around to find Cullen, my new neighbour and friend, straddling his rusty bike, an oversized The Ramones t-shirt hanging loosely to his usual cut offs.
-Cullen had just moved to East Ridge from Florida, I think.
-The details were sketchy but one thing was for sure, with Cullen, there was never a dull moment.
+I turned around to find Cullen, my new neighbor straddling his rusty bike, an oversized Ramones t-shirt hanging loosely to his usual cut offs.
+Cullen had just moved to East Ridge from Florida, I think, the details were sketchy.
+I couldn't help but smile, because with Cullen, things were never dull.

 “So, this is all very small town,” he said, taking a look around.
-But all I saw was my Dad, knifing towards us, his face redder than sunburn.
+Right then I saw Dad, knifing towards us, his face redder than sunburn.
 Mom stuffed a string of tickets long enough to circle the Earth into her purse.
 Cullen set his bike against a tree and we scooted up closer to see what was going on.

 Dad leaned towards Mom.
 “Ana, could I have a word with you?”

 “Sure, honey,” she said, taking her change from the smirking teenager who flipped a Sold Out sign to the window.
 They scurried off to the parking lot, and I looked over to Mayor Wainwright, still whooping it up with the old timers.
 Cullen nudged me on the arm.